gdams/adoptium/content/blog/aqavit-graduation-ceremony/index.md

 title: AQAvit Graduation Ceremony
 date: "2024-02-27T12:00:00+00:00"
 author: shelleylambert
-description: How the AQAvit project continues to evolve
+description: How the AQAvit project continues to evolve and grow.
 tags:
   - aqavit
 ---